peitalin/L2-eigenlayer-restaking/README.md

-### TODO:
+### Features:
-- [x] Deploy mock Eigenlayer contracts on Sepolia (Eigenlayer uses Holesky, but Chainlink are on Sepolia)
-- [x] Test cross-chain messages for EigenAgent execution:
+- [x] Cross-chain messages for EigenAgent to execute Eigenlayer actions:
     - [x] `depositIntoStrategy`
-        - [x] Catch deposit reverts, and allow manual re-execution to trigger refund after expiry (in case target Operator goes offline while deposits are in-flight from L2).
+        - [x] Catches deposit reverts, and allow manual re-execution to trigger refund after expiry (in case target Operator goes offline while deposits are in-flight from L2).
     - [x] `queueWithdrawals`
     - [x] `completeQueuedWithdrawals`
-        - [x] Transfer withdrawn tokens from L1 back to L2.
+        - [x] Transfer withdrawn tokens back to L2.
+        - [x] Transfer L1 tokens to AgentOwner address on L1.
     - [x] `delegateTo`
     - [x] `undelegate`
-    - [x] `re-deposit` after undelegating, users re-delegate and re-deposit into Eigenlayer.
+    - [x] `re-deposit` into Eigenlayer (and re-delegate).
     - [x] `processClaim` staking rewards, and bridge rewards back to owner on L2.
+        - [x] Transfer bridgeable rewards tokens back to L2.
+        - [x] Transfer L1 rewards tokens to AgentOwner address on L1.

 - Gas optimization
     - [x] Estimate gas limit for each of the previous operations
-    - [ ] Reduce gas costs associated with 6551 accounts creation + delegate calls (ongoing)
+    - [x] Reduce gas costs associated with 6551 accounts creation + delegate calls
-        - Remove proxies if we don't need upgradeability.
+        - [ ] Remove proxies if we don't need upgradeability.

 - [ ] Chainlink to setup a "lane" for CCIP bridges to our L2:
-    - Chainlink CCIP only supports their own CCIP-BnM token in Sepolia testnet.
-    - [ ] Can Chainlink deploy lanes on Holesky?
-Or can Eigenlayer deploy on Sepolia?
+    - [ ] Setup Chainlink lanes on Holesky and L2.
-    - [ ] Adapt differences in burn/mint model with CCIP-BnM and MAGIC's bridging model (Lock-and-mint?).
+    - [ ] Adapt differences in bridging model (mint/burn vs lock/mint) for target chain.

-- [ ] Adapt the repo to ZkSync
-    - Luckily ERC-6551 EigenAgents operate on L1, not L2 (`CREATE2` compatibility issues).